ACCESS-NRI/access-hive.org.au/docs/getting_started/spack.md

 # Set up Spack for building ACCESS models

 !!! danger
     This page is tailored to experienced users and collaborators developing ACCESS models.
+This step is *not* required if you *only* want to run a model.

 [Spack](https://spack.io/about/) is a build-from-source package manager, specifically designed to simplify the installation of scientific software on supercomputers.